eussi/PrepareVER/README.md

 	&#8194;&#8194;Statistic result today, generate a file, name is xxxx-xx-xxreport.txt
 ### Notice:
 - xxxx-xx-xxreport.txt, this file's date is yesterday, it contains yesterday's statistics

+## CorrectSql
+### type:
+Shell scripts
+### Function:
+Adjust the order in which the database export builds tables, and update the protocol information in the database to be overwritten to the adjusted file
+### Usage:
+1. tableOrder.txt:
+	&#8194;&#8194;table order
+2. thisisPd.txt:
+	&#8194;&#8194;Encrypted test data by TrueCrypt
+3. correctSql.sh:
+	&#8194;&#8194;arg1 is oldfile, arg2 is adjustfile, run this file, adjust order and update protocol information
+### Notice:
+- password is clearly